In major policy change YouTube is now taking down more videos of known extremists

 She confirmed that all content currently removed under the new wider policy pertains to al-Awlaki.
 But the idea is for this to expand to takedowns of other non-violent videos from other listed extremists.

 It’s not clear whether these lists are public at this point.
-The spokeswoman indicated it’s YouTube’s expectation they will be, and said the company will communicate with government departments on that transparency point.
+The spokeswoman indicated it’s YouTube’s expectation they will be public, and said the company will communicate with government departments on that transparency point.

 She said YouTube is relying on its existing moderating teams to enact the expanded policy, using a mix of machine learning technology to help identify content and human review to understand the context.

-According to the spokeswoman YouTube has been thinking about adapting its policies for extremist content for more than a year — despite definitely avoiding taking this step in June.
+She added that YouTube has been thinking about adapting its policies for extremist content for more than a year — despite avoiding taking this step in June.

 She also sought to play down the policy shift as being a response to pressure from governments to crack down on online extremism — saying rather it’s come about as a result of YouTube engaging with and listening to experts.